Prince Daniel, Duke of Västergötland: Career

 In November 2009 it was reported that Westling was to step down as CEO and member of the Board of Directors of the Balance company, although he would continue to be an equity partner.
 It was expected that the same procedure would be followed with his involvements in other companies before he became prince.

 Personal life

 Relationship with Crown Princess Victoria

-In 2001, he met Victoria when he became her personal trainer.
-In May 2002 Expressen reported that he was dating Crown Princess Victoria.
+In 2001, Westling met Crown Princess Victoria when he became her personal trainer.
+In May 2002 Expressen reported that they were dating.
 As the relationship progressed, the press noted that he did not appear comfortable with public attention.
 In July 2002, Daniel and Victoria were pictured kissing for the first time at a party.
 On 1 July 2008, he moved into a one-bedroom rental apartment in the Pagebyggnaden building on the grounds of Drottningholm Palace.
 The move was confirmed by the Royal Court.

 Marriage and children

 Daniel with his wife and daughter arriving at the wedding of his sister-in-law Madeleine, 2013.

 On 24 February 2009, Daniel and Crown Princess Victoria received the required consent of King Carl XVI Gustaf and the Government of Sweden for marriage.
 Such permission is necessary according to the terms of the Swedish Act of Succession.

 The wedding took place at the Stockholm Cathedral on 19 June 2010, the 34th anniversary of her parents' wedding.
 After the wedding, Daniel and Victoria moved into the Haga Palace in Stockholm, Sweden.
 On 26 September 2010, Daniel went on his first tour with Victoria, visiting France in connection with the Bernadotte anniversary.

 On 17 August 2011, the Swedish royal court announced that Daniel and Victoria were expecting their first child in March 2012.
 She gave birth to a girl on 23 February 2012, Princess Estelle, Duchess of Östergötland.
 Daniel took his paternity leave and switched parental roles with Victoria when Estelle began preschool.
 Their second child, Prince Oscar, Duke of Skåne, was born on 2 March 2016.